Merge policies user guide

 - Private Graph : Perform identity stitching based on your private identity graph.

-- Dataset precedence : Give priority to profile fragments based on the dataset from which they came.
-When selecting this option, you must select the related datasets and their order of priority.
+- Dataset precedence : In the event of a conflict, give priority to profile fragments based on the dataset from which they came.
+When selecting this option, you must choose the related datasets and their order of priority.
 See the details on dataset precedence below for more information.

 - Default merge policy : A toggle button that allows you to select whether or not this merge policy will be the default for your organization.
 If the selector is toggled-on and the new policy is saved, your previous default policy is automatically updated to no longer be the default.